ab12gu/technical-notes/docs/audio/README.md

 # Audio

-An audio signal is a representation of sound.

-1. by changing the level of electrical voltage for analog signals
-2. or by a series of binary numbers for digital signals
+The main reason this page was created was to get these passive speakers I found on the ground to work.
+It has lead to a larger development into the topic :).

 ## Audible Range

+Hearing range describes the frequency range that can be heard by humans

-Range: 20 - 20,000 Hz
+- human hearing range: **20 - 20,000 Hz**
+- however, high pitches get harder to hear as we age

-- lower and upper limits of human hearing
+- a basic measure of hearing is afforded by an audiogram
+- involves tones being presented at specific frequencies (pitch) and intensities (loudness).

 ## Audio Characteristics

-- characterized by parameters
+Characterized by parameters

 - bandwidth
 - nominal level
 - power level in decibels (dB)
 - voltage level

-- Signal paths are either
+Signal paths are either

 - single-ended
 - balanced

 ## Digital Audio Signal Transfer Methods